 In this course, students will continue their study of human anatomy and physiology begun in Human Anatomy and Physiology I. They will examine the circulatory, lymphatic and immune, respiratory, urinary, digestive, and reproductive systems, as well as fluid and electrolyte balance, acid-base balance, and nutrition and metabolism.
 Students will complete laboratory exercises coordinated with course content and including microscopic observation, experimentation, study of anatomical models, and dissection activities.

 Prerequisite: Human Anatomy and Physiology I

-MA245 Medical Office Management and Clinical Practice Externship 180 hours, 6 credits
+MA245 Medical Office Assistant Externship 180 hours, 6 credits

 Students will engage in an 11-week on-the-job training experience in a physician's office/clinic in their field of study or medical-specialty interest.
 The extern will perform medicalassisting job duties in both the front-office administrative area and the back-office clinical area, in order to develop on-the-job learning skills.
 Under no circumstances will the student extern receive pay for the externship hours worked.
 In the lecture portion of the course, students will learn job-search techniques and skills for entry-level medical assistants.

-Prerequisites: Laboratory Skills for Clinical Practice; approval of Medical Office Management and Clinical Practice Program Coordinator
+Prerequisites: Laboratory Skills for Medical Office Assistants